-The population of 1800 live in the only village of Codrington, but Barbudans have family all over the world, especially in the UK, the USA and Canada.
-If you are a visitor here you will soon be part of the social life of local people as Barbudans welcome you to their island.
+The population of approximately 1500 Barbudans live in the only village of Codrington, although the large influx of construction workers for Barbuda Ocean Club and other projects has increased our population in recent years.
+Barbudans are well-travelled and have family all over the world, especially in the UK, the USA and Canada.
+If you are a visitor here you will soon be part of the lives of local people as Barbudans welcome you to their island.
 Barbuda is 15 miles long and 8 miles wide, and is rocky and very flat.
-Much of the island is covered in impenetrable bush and there are unmarked roads and tracks to most of the beaches, with one main road going from River to Two Foot Bay.
-There are two hotels on the island; the membership only, private Coco Point Lodge, and Lighthouse Bay Resort at Low Bay.
-There are several guest houses in the village, ranging from single rooms to self-catering cottages, and three others that are on the beach, the locally owned North Beach, very popular Barbuda Cottage, and the budget Pink Sand Cottage.
+Much of the island is covered in impenetrable bush and there are unmarked roads and tracks to most of the beaches, with only one main road in various states of disrepair going from River in the south, to Two Foot Bay in the north of the island.